projectarkc/arkc-server/README.md

-#ArkC-server
+#ArkC-Server V0.2

-ArkC is a lightweight proxy based on Python and Twisted, and uses PyCrypto for encryption.
-It is designed to be proof to IP blocking measures.
+ArkC is a lightweight proxy designed to be proof to IP blocking measures and offer high proxy speed via multi-connection transmission and swapping connections.

 ArkC-Server is the server-side utility.